Carpenter bees are easy to confuse with bumblebees. Behavior and appearance are two characteristics that can be used to tell them apart.

 In nature carpenter bees nest in dead, but sound parts of living trees.
 However, many homes and decks are built of rough, unfinished wood that serves the same purpose as a tree.
 I have seen carpenter bees nesting in split rail fences, and roof overhangs seem to be a favorite spot, too.
 The female carpenter bee bores a perfectly round 3/8 – ½” diameter entrance hole, then turns at a right angle and makes a tunnel several inches long.
 They do not feed on the wood, they only use the tunnel to raise their young, so you may see the sawdust that is pushed out of the hole.
 The female lays her eggs in the tunnel and then places pollen and nectar in the nest for the grubs to eat after they hatch.
 One female can make several nest tunnels in one season.

 The damage done by carpenter bees is usually only cosmetic in nature.
+And these insects are good pollinators, so if you can tolerate a little damage that is best.
 Woodpeckers can cause serious damage by destroying sections of wood with a nest in it looking for grubs.
 Smooth, painted, finished structures are usually not attractive to carpenter bees so you can prevent damage by applying heavy coats of paint or varnish to wood.
-If you find tunnels made by carpenter bees you can plug the entrance with a mothball to kill the grubs and then use caulk or wood putty to smooth the surface.
-Do this after sunset when the adult bees have returned to the tunnel and you will kill them as well.